phani-sudo/build-guide-1/topic/k2c-qli-build-ga/howto_setup.rst

 .. note::
    - If the ``renesas_usb_fw.mem`` firmware isn't available at the ``var/usbfw`` directory, then :ref:`update USB and Ethernet controller firmware <update_usb_eth_controller>`.

-To check if the USB to ETH controller is enumerated, run the following command:
+To check if the USB to Ethernet controller is enumerated, run the following command:

 .. container:: nohighlight